koshcher/todo/README.md

-# todo
+# Todo
-Simple todo web app with local storage
+Simple todo web app.
+I used vanila js.
+In main branch minified files are situated.
+There are normal files in develop branch.